 Medical practices can measure success in many different ways.
 When it comes to revenue, an upward trend is definitely a positive thing.
-There are actions a practice can take to ensure they don't see their revenue plummeting towards the point of no return.
+Whether you are seeing such an increase and want the trend to continue, or your revenue is trending down and you are looking for ways to increase it, there are actions your practice can take to help ensure it doesn’t plummet towards the point of no return.
 Here are 3 proactive approaches to increasing your medical practice revenue.

 Medical credentialing is a crucial process in relation to the claim life cycle, but why?
 Credentialing is the first step in establishing a contract with the payer.
 By enrolling as an in-network provider, you can now leverage your agreements with the payer to ensure that you are reimbursed for your services and at the proper contractual rate.
 Without it, your practice risks losing thousands to hundreds of thousands of dollars in revenue per year as a result of denied claims or delays in adjudication.
 If you neglect your credentialing or make the slightest mistake on your application, you chance your enrollment being rejected and the consequences will be as severe as non-payment for your services.